Skip to content

 3. Cut into even, cylindrical pieces.

-6. Remove and reserve the garlic and thyme.
+6. Remove and reserve the thyme.

 7. Place the sweet potatoes in the pan.